-This clause provides an overview of the service provided to users, as represented by their DUAs, by the Directory.
-All services are provided by the Directory in response to requests from DUAs.
+This clause provides an overview of the service provided to users, as represented by their DUAs and/or LDAP clients, by the Directory.
+All services are provided by the Directory in response to requests from DUAs and/or LDAP clients.
 There are requests which allow interrogation of the Directory, as described in 8.3, and those for modification, as described in 8.4.
 In addition, requests for service can be qualified, as described in 8.2.
 The Directory always reports the outcome of each request that is made of it.
 The form of the normal outcome is specific to the request, and is evident from the description of the request.
 Most abnormal outcomes are common to several requests.
 The possibilities are described in 8.5.